peasch/projet_10/README.md

 Open the entire folder in your IDE, and run the main class : LibraryApplication.class, and the client web main class.

 Create a data base on MySQL Workbench, et use the dumps to create et fill in the data.
+Modify the file application.properties with your database connexion properties.